rrottmann/autopin/README.md

 MIT License.
 See separate document `LICENSE`.

+### Used Libraries

+The source uses the following libraries:

+base64 -  by Joe DF (joedf@ahkscript.org) - MIT License
+hmac-sha256 - Copyright (C) 2017 Adrian Perez <aperez@igalia.com> - MIT License
+sha256 - Igor Pavlov - Public domain

 ## Compile

-The following command may be used to compile autopin on Debian 10:
+The following commands may be used to compile autopin on Debian 10:

 ```bash
 apt-get update